-I'll next turn to the possibility that the pandemic induces persistent structural shifts or regime change that could have significant implications for monetary policy in the medium term.
+I'll next turn to the possibility that the pandemic induces persistent structural shifts or regime change that could have significant implications for monetary policy in the medium-term.
 Such shifts may be compounded by developments following the war in Ukraine.
-I'll begin by focusing on aggregate supply and the Phillips curve and then turn to possible shifts on the aggregate demand side.
+I'll begin by focusing on aggregate supply and the Phillips curve, and then turn to possible shifts on the aggregate demand side.

-IV.i.
+IV.A.
 Risk of De-Anchoring of Inflation Expectations

 One key risk is that the current high level of inflation leads to a de-anchoring of inflation expectations.
 My sense is that central banks are very attentive to this risk and are acting to contain it.
 Recent modal estimates of inflation expectations provide some assurance of stability.
-Still, with inflation running near double-digit levels in the U.S. and many AEs, and some EMs experiencing even higher inflation, such risks are more material for the global economy than at any time in the last few decades (Chart 8).
+Still, with inflation running near double-digit levels in the United States and many advanced economies, and some emerging markets experiencing even higher inflation, such risks are more material for the global economy than at any time in the last few decades.